-Delegated Authority and Responsible on behalf of the REF Committee to review and Purpose consider the strategy BU adopts to ensure that research outputs (in all media) provide maximum value to authors, the institution, to research funders and society as a whole.
-Main responsibilities To put forward recommendations to the REF Committee as to how the University can maximise the value of research outputs, taking into account but not limited to: External policy on research outputs Compliance with HEFCE requirements for REF submission and research funder mandates Visibility Usage for the benefit of society Research progress Impact Preparation To develop policy on all matters relating to the University's research outputs activity, including staff development initiatives To oversee levels of academic outputs and compliance with funder research outputs policies 11.
-To develop policies and procedures for the identification and promotion of potential key outputs with the aim of maximising their value 12.
-To advocate and promote research outputs initiatives 13.
-To provide support to UoA leads in driving quality research outputs 14.
-To ensure the sound management of the University's open access publishing budget 15.
-To advocate and promote BU's publishing platform, eBU 16.
-To oversee the open research agenda at the University Duration Permanent Chair Professor Edwin Van Teijlingen, Professor Of Reproductive Health Research, HSS Deputy Chair Hywel Dix, Principal Academic In English, M & C Management and Support Provided by RDS Membership Nominated Research Outputs Champion per UoA Project Delivery Manager FC.
+Delegated Authority and Responsible on behalf of the REF Committee to review and

+Purpose consider the strategy BU adopts to ensure that research outputs

+(in all media) provide maximum value to authors, the institution,

+to research funders and society as a whole.

+Main responsibilities To put forward recommendations to the REF Committee

+· as to how the University can maximise the value of

+research outputs, taking into account but not limited to:

+External policy on research outputs

+Compliance with HEFCE requirements for REF

+submission and research funder mandates

+4. Visibility

+Usage for the benefit of society

+6. Research progress

+7. Impact

+8. Preparation

+Treparation To develop policy on all matters relating to the

+University's research outputs activity, including staff

+development initiatives

+10. To oversee levels of academic outputs and compliance

+with funder research outputs policies

+11. To develop policies and procedures for the identification

+and promotion of potential key outputs with the aim of

+maximising their value

+12. To advocate and promote research outputs initiatives

+13. To provide support to UoA leads in driving quality

+research outputs

+14. To ensure the sound management of the University's

+open access publishing budget

+15. To advocate and promote BU's publishing platform, eBU

+16. To oversee the open research agenda at the University

+Duration Permanent

+Chair Professor Edwin Van Teijlingen, Professor Of Reproductive

+Health Research, HSS

+Deputy Chair Hywel Dix, Principal Academic In English, M & C

+Management and Support Provided by RDS

+Membership Nominated Research Outputs Champion per UoA

+Project Delivery Manager

+1 Tojout Bolivory Wallagor

+57

+REF Manager

+Research Outputs Adviser

+Research Communications Manager

+LLS Academic Liaison Manager

+Faculty Librarian

+r active Elorarian

-Research Outputs Adviser Research Communications Manager LLS Academic Liaison Manager Faculty Librarian It is at the discretion of the Chair to require the presence of particular individuals for any given discussion.
-Quorum 40% Output Champions or a minimum of six UoA representatives.
-Usual Number of Meetings 4 per year (usually September, December/January, March & May/June) Reporting Line REF Committee Minutes Minutes to be taken by RDS Sub-committees None Publication Non confidential confirmed minutes are published on the Staff Intranet Notes
+It is at the discretion of the Chair to require the presence of particular individuals for any given discussion.

+Quorum 40% Output Champions or a minimum of six UoA

+representatives.

+Usual Number of Meetings 4 per year (usually September, December/January, March &

+May/June)

+Reporting Line REF Committee

+Minutes Minutes to be taken by RDS

+Williams to be taken by Tibe

+Sub-committees None

+Cab committees TYONG

+Publication Non confidential confirmed minutes are published on the Staff

+Intranet

+muanot

+Notes

+110103

+,

-Final approval by: REF Output Committee Version number: 4 Approval date: 28.03.18 Notes: Date of last 13.01.17 Due for review: Autumn 2019 review
+Final approval by: REF Output Committee Version number: 4

+Approval date: 28.03.18 Notes:

+Date of last 13.01.17 Due for review: Autumn 2019

+review